 2.2.
 Be specific and concise

 Specificity and conciseness are key when requesting recommendation letters from potential recommenders.
 Inform the recommender why you feel they are best suited to provide you with the recommendation and show them that you value their genuine opinion.
-Besides, inform them of the letter’s purpose and let them know the submission due date to help them decide whether they will be able to write the letter.
+Besides, inform them of the letter’s purpose and let them know the submission due date to help them decide whether they will write the letter.

 3. Information to provide to recommenders